itsflores/itsflores/README.md

 ### Hi! 👋
 ---

-Over the past few years I've had the chance to meet amazing people at Google and Deloitte Canada doing frontend development.
+Over the past few years I've had the chance to meet amazing people at Google, RBC, and Deloitte Canada doing frontend development.

 I'm passionate about the intersection of **design and code**, if I'm not coding you'll likely find me on Figma 📐 or recording music 🎵!